Are you confused between GetResponse and MailChimp? You’re in the right place where all your doubts get clarified by the end of the post.

 - and many more

-Here’s how it basically looks like:
+Here’s what it basically looks like:

 This is the missing (email autoresponder) thing between MailChimp and GetResponse.
 You can’t send automated newsletters to your subscribers by using MailChimp’s free account (but yea, you can do that by their PRO account).